Skip to main content

 kind: Secret

-These are powerful JavaScript ES6 compatible expression patches that can be used to change a field while syncing.
+These are JavaScript ES6 compatible expression patches that can be used to change a field while syncing.
 You define how it changes when syncing from the virtual cluster into the host cluster or when syncing from the host cluster into the virtual cluster.
-To add a suffix to certificate DNS names you can do:
+To add a prefix to field values you can:

 sync: